-Jesus took our place on the cross and His substitutionary atonement is demonstrated beautifully when He died in the place of Barabbas, a notorious sinner.
+Jesus took our place on the cross and this is demonstrated beautifully when He died in the place of Barabbas, a notorious sinner (Matthew 27:15-26).
 Matthew 27:26, says, “Then Pilate released Barabbas to them; and when he had scourged Jesus, he delivered Him to be crucified.”
-I’d like you to put yourself in Barabbas’s place.
+Put yourself in Barabbas’s place.
 When the guards came to get him, what do you think he thought…and didn’t think?
 He thought, “This is the time for me to be punished.”
 He didn’t, “This is the time for me to be released.”
 What do you think the guards said to him?
 Maybe something like, “Barabbas, you’re a guilty, evil man.
 You deserve to be punished, but you’re going to be released b/c Jesus of Nazareth is going to die in your place and receive the punishment you deserve.”
 The cross Jesus died on was probably the cross intended for Barabbas.

 Table of Contents